Learn of the different types of marketing channels including retail and more and how they are used in selling goods and services.

 Also known as distribution channels, marketing channels refer to the ways in which products move from the manufacturer/provider to the consumers.
 They involve a set of activities that facilitate the transfer of ownership of goods.
 They are important ways for marketing.
 There are several types of channels which include but are not limited to the following:

-1. Manufacturer to customer
+1. Manufacturer to customer types of marketing channels

 2. Retailer to Consumer